4-time WNBA champion Maya Moore officially retires at 33 - WHIZ News

-She announced her decision to retire on ABC’s “Good Morning America.”
-Before Monday, Moore had been noncommittal about playing basketball again.
+She announced her decision to retire Monday on ABC’s “Good Morning America.”
+Before that, Moore had been noncommittal about playing basketball again, but she said in an interview with The Associated Press that it was time to retire.

-“Well, I think it’s time to put a close to the pro basketball life,” Moore said.
-“I walked away four seasons ago but wanted to officially retire.
-This is such a sweet time for us and our family.
-The work we’ve done, I want to continue that in our next chapter.
-Be home for my community and family.”

-In a video call with reporters after the show, Moore said she missed her teammates but was too focused over the last four years on her off-the-court priorities that transitioning back to basketball was not on her mind.
+“Over the last year, it finally felt right to just close the chapter,” Moore said.
+“Talk about it in a celebratory way. … I’m excited to able to give the clarity to the basketball world.”

+Moore said it did cross her mind that her son and husband wouldn’t get to see her play in the WNBA, but that didn’t sway her to keep playing.

 The 33-year-old Moore won four WNBA championships with the Minnesota Lynx, two Olympic gold medals with USA Basketball and two NCAA titles with UConn.

-Note: This story has been corrected to show that Moore’s baby was born in February, not July.
-The birth was announced in July.